ateirraid94-hub/zksync-os-agent-testing/scope.md

 ## Enabled features

-The featureset that should be considered for the scope is the one that corresponds to the `server` feature defined in the [proof_running_system](proof_running_system/Cargo.toml).
+The featureset that should be considered for the scope is the one that corresponds to the `production` and `multiblock-batch` features defined in the [proof_running_system](proof_running_system/Cargo.toml).
 Any other code under disabled features is considered out of scope.